 The Best Afghan Restaurants in Toronto

-Here's my list of the best Afghan restaurants in Toronto.
+Here are the best Afghan Restaurants in Toronto.